PAPERS, PRE-PRINTS, REVIEWS

 Cell Chemical Biology 2022 Feb 17;29(2):339-350.
 PDF + SI Abstract

-good to lock on through a loop rather than a terminus.
-We
+to lock on through a loop rather than a terminus.
+We evolved the

 Virus-like particles against infectious disease and cancer: guidance for the nanoarchitect